jgowdy/lebowski/OPINION-GUIDE.md

 #### `project_name`
 - Custom project name displayed in build outputs and attestations
-- Defaults to "Lebowski" if not specified
+- No default - displays "Unknown project" if not specified
 - Allows derivative projects to use their own branding (e.g., "XSC Linux", "MyProject")
+- Can also be specified via CLI with `--project-name`
 - Example: `project_name: "XSC Linux"`

 #### `xsc_variant`